-32. Several provisions of the Draft Law suggest that these are two parallel bodies, and this seems to correspond to the whole logic of the Draft Law.
-Thus, the Preventive Council is supposed to act in a relatively narrow field regulated by the UN Convention against torture, while the mandate of the Defender is much larger and also covers all other possible human rights violations where the previously established Expert Council may be useful.
+32. Several provisions of the Draft Law suggest that these are two parallel bodies,23 and this seems to correspond to the whole logic of the Draft Law.24 Thus, the Preventive Council is supposed to act in a relatively narrow field regulated by the OPCAT, while the mandate of the Defender is much larger and covers other possible human rights violations where the previously established Expert Council may be useful.
 Hence, the Preventive Council should be regarded as a supplementary mechanism to the already existing Expert Council.
 If this understanding is correct, it is necessary to amend Article 26 (and in particular its title) in order to make it absolutely clear that the Expert Council and the Preventive Council are two different bodies.

 33. The whole text of the Draft Law should be revised in order to verify that the terminology is used correctly and coherently.
-It should always be clear which provisions of the law relate only to the Expert Council or its members, which concern the Preventive Council or its members, and which cover both bodies and their members at the same time.
+It should always be clear which provisions of the law relate only to the Expert Council or its members, and which concern the Preventive Council or its members (provided that these are two separate bodies), and which cover both bodies and their members at the same time.
 For example, the newly added p.
 9 of Article 24 establishes the duty of confidentiality, but speaks only of the members of the "Expert Council", while members of the Preventive Council should normally also be concerned.
-P. 11 of this Article regulates expenditures incurred by the members of the Preventive Council, but does not mention members of the Expert Council and not of the Preventive Council which is not logical (see Article 12 of the Draft Law, amending Article 23 of the existing law).
-At the same time, the 2nd part of Article 5, added by Article 2 of the Draft Law, which establishes privilege not to reveal confidential information, speaks only of the Preventive Council and does not mention members of the Expert Council", "Council and does not mention members of the Expert Council", "Council and does not mention members of the Expert Council.
+P. 11 of this Article regulates expenditures incurred by the members of the Preventive Council, but does not mention members of the Expert Council.
+The privilege not to be interrogated appears to cover only members of the Expert Council and not of the Preventive Council which is not logical (see Article 12 of the Draft Law, amending Article 23 of the existing law).
+At the same time, the 2nd part of Article 5, added by Article 2 of the Draft Law, which establishes privilege not to reveal confidential information, speaks only of the Preventive Council and does not mention members of the Expert Council.
 Article 14 p.
-3 of the Draft Law, which amends Article 26 of the existing law, uses the terms "Preventive Council", "Council" and "Expert Council" interchangeably, while the title of the old Article 26 ("The Expert Council") remains unchanged..
+3 of the Draft Law, which amends Article 26 of the existing law, uses the terms "Preventive Council", "Council" and "Expert Council" interchangeably, while the title of the old Article 26 ("The Expert Council") remains unchanged...